 Your Yamaha engine has been designed to use regular unleaded gasoline with a research octane number of 91 or higher.
 If knocking (or pinging) occurs, use a gasoline of a different brand

 Catalytic converter

-This vehicle is equipped with a catalytic converter in the muffler.
+This vehicle is equipped with catalytic converters in the exhaust system.

 The exhaust system is hot after operation.
 Make sure that the exhaust system has cooled down before doing any maintenance work.